Schizamp/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 In this section you reduce the unavailability time from four minutes to _under one minute_.

 You observed before that failover of the RDS instance itself takes under one minute.
 However the servers you are running are configured such that they cannot recognize that the IP address for the RDS instance DNS name has changed from the primary to the standby.
 Availability is only regained once the servers fail to reach the primary, are marked unhealthy, and then are replaced.
 This accounts for the four minute delay.  **In this part of the lab you will update the server code to be more resilient to RDS failover.
-The new code can recognize underlying changes in IP address for the RDS instance DNS name**
+The new code will re-establish the connection to the database, and therefore uses the new DNS record to connect to the RDS instance.**

 Use _either_ the **Express Steps** or **Detailed Steps** below: